Free FDLE Warrant Search

 Did you know that you can search for the warrant for free on the Florida Department of Law Enforcement (FDLE) website using the Florida Criminal Information Center (FCIC) Public Records Search Page?

-Searching for the FDLE website for the warrant is always totally and completely free, although not all outstanding warrants are listed there.
+Searching for the FDLE website for the warrant is always free, although not all outstanding warrants are immediately listed there.
 The FDLE database contains Florida warrant information on “wanted persons.”

-The information on the warrants is reported to the Florida Department of Law Enforcement (FDLE) by law enforcement agencies throughout the state.
+The information on the warrants is reported to FDLE by law enforcement agencies throughout the state.
 To conduct the search inquiry on FDLE’s FCIC search page, use the subject’s first name, last name, nickname, race, sex, and/or date of birth.

 The FDLE’s free searchable database contains information on warrants that remain active throughout the State of Florida.
 The information on the FCIC Public Records Search Page is updated every 24 hours.

-Even if the warrant is NOT listed on the FDLE website, it might still exist.
+Even if the warrant is NOT listed on the FDLE website or these other sites, it might still exist.
 The law enforcement officer might be holding the warrant (sometimes called the “pocket warrant”) before entering it into the system.
+A criminal defense attorney can contact the investigating officer on your behalf to present your side of the story and convince them not to take out a warrant.

 Attorney to Resolve Warrants in the FDLE Database